NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.rst

    # Top 10 GO categories
    topGSA(gst, number=10)

+Can you find the top 5 KEGG pathways?

 While gene set testing is useful for providing some biological insight in terms of what pathways might be affected by abberant methylation, care should be taken not to over-interpret the results.
 Gene set testing should be used for the purpose of providing some biological insight that ideally would be tested and validated in further laboratory experiments.
 It is important to keep in mind that we are not observing gene level activity such as in RNA-Seq experiments, and that we have had to take an extra step to associate CpGs with genes.

 Cell Type Composition
 ---------------------

 As methylation is cell type specific and methylation arrays provide CpG methylation values for a population of cells, biological findings from samples that are comprised of a mixture of cell types, such as blood, can be confounded with cell type composition.
 In order to estimate the confounding levels between phenotype and cell type composition, the function *estimateCellCounts* (depending on the package *FlowSorted.Blood.450k*\ ) can be used to estimate the cell type composition of blood samples.
 The function takes as input a *RGChannelSet* and returns a cell counts vector for each samples.
-If there seems to be a large difference in cell type composition in the different levels of the phenotype, it might be needed to include the celltype proportions in the model to account for this confounding.
+If there seems to be a large difference in cell type composition in the different levels of the phenotype, it might be needed to include the celltype proportions in the *limma* model to account for this confounding.
 Since we have been working with sorted populations of cells, this was not necessary for our data.